-withing mathematics and science.

-Reading 2023 Writing 2023

-Key themes: Ensure equitable outcomes between students.
+Reading 2024 Writing 2024 Ensure equitable outcomes between students.
 Minimise any gap in achievement in reading between boys and girls across the school from years 4-8.
-Reduce the number of children achieving below the expected level of achievement 2023 target Using NZCER PAT reading test in term 1 and AsTTle reading in term 1 and term 4, achieve equitable outcomes for learners throughout the school achieving 'at or above' the expected NZ curriculum level as we look for an aspirational target of 90% of all students 'above' the expected level at PAT stanine 5 and specific year group cohort AsTTle curriculum level 45% of all students well above the expected level in Reading at stanine 7 and specific year group cohort AsTTle curriculum level, Cross check priority learners progress, at all levels, with various literacy tests and be able to report accelerated levels of progress.
+Reduce the number of children achieving below the expected level of achievement 2024 target Using NZCER PAT reading test in term 1 and AsTTle reading in term 1 and term 4, achieve equitable outcomes for learners throughout the school achieving 'at or above' the expected NZ curriculum level as we look for an aspirational target of 90% of all students 'above' the expected level at PAT stanine 5 and specific year group cohort AsTTle curriculum level 45% of all students well above the expected level in Reading at stanine 7 and specific year group cohort AsTTle curriculum level, Cross check priority learners progress, at all levels, with various literacy tests and be able to report accelerated levels of progress.
 Ensure equitable outcomes between students.
 Reduce the number of children achieving below the expected level of achievement.
-2023 Target Using our writing moderation processes from NZ Literacy progression exemplars - in 2023 we target to continue to increase the number of students throughout the school achieving at the 'above' the expected' NZ curriculum level as we look to ensure there is no achievement gap in writing between girls and boys.
-Report on accelerated progress of the children not at the expected level from 2022 by reporting term 2 and term 4 2023 achievement results in writing that show progress with more children working at the at/above expected level.

-Maths 2023 Science 2023

-Key theme:- Increase the number of students achieving above the expected Maths curriculum level from Year 4-8 to improve stanine mean score for cohort.
-Reduce the number of children achieving below the expected level of achievement 2023 Maths target Using NZCER PAT Maths test in term 1 and AsTTle number in term 1 and term 4, show growth in the number of students throughout the school achieving 'at or above' the expected NZ curriculum level as we look for an aspirational target of - Ensure equitable outcomes between students.
-Show student achievement in Science by reporting science capability using moderated curriculum level achievement in 2023 2023 Science target We need to know that our students show an understanding of the science capabilities.
-Using OTJ from progress updates we will gather student achievement information in science that informs the community about levels of science achievement that are relative to student achievement results in Maths, Writing and Reading.
+2024 Target Using our writing moderation processes from the NZ Literacy progression examples we continue to strive to increase the number of students throughout the school achieving at the 'above' the expected' NZ curriculum level as we look to ensure there is no achievement gap in writing between girls and boys.
+In 2024 we have an interest to progress in students at Y4 and Y5.
+Report on accelerated progress of the children not at the expected level in 2023 by reporting term 4 2024 achievement results in writing that show progress with more children working at the at/above expected level.
+Maths 2024 Science 2024 Key theme:- Increase the number of students achieving above the expected Maths curriculum level from Year 4-8 to improve stanine mean score for cohort.
+Reduce the number of children achieving below the expected level of achievement 2024 Maths target Using NZCER PAT Maths test in term 1 and AsTTle number in term 1 and term 4, show growth in the number of students throughout the school achieving 'at or above' the expected NZ curriculum level as we look for an aspirational target of - Ensure equitable outcomes between students.
+Show student achievement in Science by reporting science capability using PAT - Science Evidence in Thinking in 2024 2024 Science target We need to know that our students show an understanding of the science capabilities.
+Using PAT - Science evidence in Thinking - from progress updates we will gather student achievement information in science that informs the community about levels of science achievement that are relative to student achievement results in Maths, Writing and Reading.